Ismael-ux1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4)It Create a script that lists environment variables.

 5)It Create a script that lists all local variables and environment variables, and functions.

+6)Create a script that creates a new local variable.

+Name: BEST
+Value: School